yurt-page/documentation/email.md

 # Email
 EMail is a corner stone of Internet, and it's important to give users an ability to send and receive them.
 Emails are very important for privacy: if you read someone's email you know what they buy, what websites they visit, what happens in their life.
-If email hacked then you can reset passwords on all websites. **Unless you have a secure email you can't really be asfe in internet.**
+If email hacked then you can reset passwords on all websites. **Unless you have a secure email you can't really be safe in internet.**
 <details>
 <summary>What is used nowadays</summary>